riedyw/PoshFunctions/ReadMe.md

                                    .IsNullOrWhitespace(), with .IsNullOrEmpty() being the default
     Test-IsNumeric                 Determines if specified string can be parsed to a number Test-IsNumLock                 Determines the state of NumLock
-    Test-IsScrollLock              Sets the state of the ScrollLock button.
-If you pass $true to function it will turn on ScrollLock.
-    Test-IsValidEmailAddress       Tests validity if specified string is an email address.
+    Test-IsScrollLock              Determines if the ScrollLock key is on or not Test-IsSpeakerMute             Determines the state of the speaker being mute Test-IsValidEmailAddress       Tests validity if specified string is an email address.
-    Test-IsValidIPv4               Verifies if passed parameter is a valid IP v4 address Test-IsValidIPv6               Verifies if passed parameter is a valid IP v6 address Test-MultipleBool              Takes multiple bool values and applies a boolean operator against them to get an answer
-    Test-Network                   Wrapper function for Get-IpRange, Test-ConnectionAsync, and Get-DNSHostEntryAsync to give summary table of ip addresses that either resolve to a host name or respond to a ping
-    Test-NtpDateVsNow              To test whether local time and NTP time fall within a particular tolerance Test-Password                  To validate credentials and return a boolean Test-PasswordComplexity        Tests a password for length and password complexity Test-Port                      Tests a Port or a range of ports on a specific ComputerName(s).
+    Test-IsValidIPv4               Verifies if passed parameter is a valid IP v4 address Test-IsValidIPv6               Verifies if passed parameter is a valid IP v6 address Test-MultipleBool              Takes multiple bool values and applies a boolean operator against them to get an answer Test-Network                   Wrapper function for Get-IpRange, Test-ConnectionAsync, and Get-DNSHostEntryAsync to give summary table of ip addresses that either resolve to a host name or respond to a ping Test-NtpDateVsNow              To test whether local time and NTP time fall within a particular tolerance Test-Password                  To validate credentials and return a boolean Test-PasswordComplexity        Tests a password for length and password complexity Test-Port                      Tests a Port or a range of ports on a specific ComputerName(s).
     Test-Set                       Compares 2 arrays of strings and determines if they are EQUAL, SUBSET, SUPERSET, or UNEQUAL
     Update-ExplorerIcon            Updates Explorer icons
     Use-Stopwatch                  Uses a stopwatch datatype found in module.
 Can get stopwatch status, start, stop, reset, or restart.
+    Write-AnsiString               Mimics the functionality of Write-Host with -ForegroundColor, -BackgroundColor, and -NoNewLine parameter and converts it to a string with Ansi escape sequences to achieve the same colors
     Write-SelectStatement          From a single object with named properties it will write out a select statement that will join array elements.
     Write-StringArray              Takes [string] or [string[]] input and writes the code that would create a string